Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 Sometimes they drop foliage after blooming, other times they are giving up the ghost.

-You can’t.
+You cannot make a red or pink poinsettia turn white.
 Poinsettias are bred in different colors.
 If you want a white one, you get a white one.
 A red poinsettia, for example, cannot be forced to turn white.

 That said, insufficient light can produce faded versions of the original colors.

 Take cuttings from new growth, not stems that have flowered already.
-You want them at least 3-inches long with mature leaves.
-These instructions on taking softwood cuttings should help.
+You want them at least 3-inches long with mature leaves and follow these instructions for propagating softwood cuttings.

 Resources